Patrick Kenzie & Angela Gennaro

 Dennis Lehane's 1994 A Drink Before the War marked a big-time debut, and introduced childhood pals turned Boston private eyes PATRICK KENZIE and ANGELA GENNARO.
 Patrick and Angie grew up in an Irish/Polish/Italian working-class neighbourhood where "your boundaries begin in the schoolyard and last a lifetime," (according to Margaret Cannon), who summed it all up as "a major debut."
 They now run their dettive agency out of a church where "all manners of unholiness cross their threshold".

 But what do I know?
 The series has proven extremely popular, with Lehane's reputation growing in stature with each new book.
 The successful film adaptation of his standalone Mystic River certainly didn't hurt, either.

-And then actor Ben Affleck, another Boston boy, chose Gone, Baby, Gone as his directorial debut.
-It was, by almost any measure, an audacious choice, and resulted in one of the great P.I. films of all tim.
+And then actor Ben Affleck, another Boston boy, chose the 1998 Kenzie/Gennaro novel Gone, Baby, Gone as his directorial debut.
+It was, by almost any measure, an audacious choice that resulted in one of the great P.I. films of all time.
+No, it's not Chinatown or The Maltese Falcon, but it's within spitting distance.
 In stripping the story down to its bare bones, Affleck succeeded in making me see anew what I had missed on the printed page: the moral burden Kenzie drags with him throughout the series.

 In fact, Moonlight Mile may be one of the most important books in -- and about -- the private eye genre that I've read in years: audacious, uncompromising, mature, provocative and, oh yeah, still delivering some truly kick ass action.

-Drop a dime.
-Your comments, suggestions, corrections and contributions are always welcome.
+Remember, your comments, suggestions, corrections and contributions are always welcome.